facelessuser/Rummage/docs/src/markdown/usage.md

     ```

 - Restart of Nautilus may or may not be needed, but context menu item should appear under `Scripts` and should work on files and folders.

-## Checking for Updates

-Rummage has a feature available from the menu to check for updates.
-In the settings, you can also enable checking for updates daily and even control whether it checks for prereleases.
-But there is a small issue on macOS with Python 3.6+: Python 3.6 changed how it gets the default certificates required to properly check URLs.
-The details are actually documented here: https://bugs.python.org/issue28150#msg276516.

-Details are nice, but what you actually want to know is probably how to get this working.
-It is actually quite easy.
-Assuming that Python 3.6+ was installed using the macOS installer from Python.org, you just need to navigate to `/Applications/Python 3.6/Install Certificates.command` and double click the command.
-The script will use `pip` to install `certifi` and creates a symlink in the OpenSSL directory to `certifi`'s installed bundle location.
-If you are using something like macports, then you'll probably have to research to find out how to do the same thing.

 ## Localization